RU09342/lab-2-blinking-leds-bandj9/Multiple Blink/README.md

 # Multiple Blink
 ## Purpose
 The purpose of this lab was to make multiple LEDs blink.
-This was done exactly how the simple blink lab was done, but instead of having one output there were two.
+This was done exactly how the button blink lab was done, but instead of having one output there were two.
 There were two different buttons to toggle each LED.
 ### Boards Covered
 1. MSP430G2553
 2. MSP430F5529